thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 So far, everything is working exactly as intended.
 Now ask yourself the second question of threat modeling: What could go wrong?

-An obvious abuse story is:
+An obvious abuser story is:

 > Abuser Story: As a malicious user, I want to retrieve snapshots belonging to another team.